-Kristine McDevitt serves as board Vice President and Chair of the Lands Committee.
-A graduate of the Georgetown University Law Center, she is licensed in the District of Columbia where she worked on First Amendment and advertising issues pending before Congress, the Federal Trade Commission, and the Federal Communications Commission.
-She currently handles probate settlement and trust administration at Caldwell Law.
-In 2005, McDevitt served as co-chair of the Lyme Road Village town committee on the rezoning of Lyme Road.
-Kristine enjoys cooking, gardening, skiing and hiking.
-She and husband Pat and three school-age children have lived in Hanover since 2001.
-Their forays to Balch Hill were the basis for her deep appreciation of the readily accessible, unique natural resources in Hanover.
+Kristine McDevitt is President of the Board and serves as Chair of the Lands Committee.
+A graduate of the Georgetown University Law Center, Kristine is Contracts Manager at Pitney Bowes.
+McDevitt served as co-chair of the Lyme Road Village town committee on the rezoning of Lyme Road, and currently serves as a member of the Hanover Improvement Society and the CRREL Restoration Advisory Board.
+She and husband Pat and their three teenage children have lived in Hanover since 2001, which included a three-year stint as ex-pats in Belgium.
+Family forays to Balch Hill were the basis for her deep appreciation of the readily accessible, unique natural resources in Hanover.

 Members At Large